Program Structure and Coursework

-Up to full time, working clinic hours (typically 9-5), and will be released from duties by 5 PM to make it to your evening/weekend courses.
+Up to full time, working clinic hours (typically 9-5), and you will be released from duties in time to make it to your evening/weekend courses.

 Important note: if you lose your scribe job through Methodist, you will lose your scholarship.

 - Will we have a say with the physician/specialty with whom we will work?

 You may express your preference, but we cannot guarantee a particular clinical placement.

 - What are other expenses we should consider?

 With demonstrated need this amount may be waived